-Kindly donated by Mairi Hedderwick, this bursary will support one place on the Illustrating & Writing Course in October The tutors for the course are Mairi Hedderwick and Bob Dewar with guest Alan Digby.
+Kindly donated by Mairi Hedderwick, this bursary supports one place on the Writing for Children Course.
 It is hoped that this opportunity will support a writer wishing to develop skills in the genre and enhance their writing practice.
-The winner will also have a critique session with literary agents Fraser Ross Associates.

-We are happy to announce Lucy Prior as the winner of the 2016 Writing for Children Bursary.
+Lucy Prior was the winner of the 2016 Writing for Children Bursary.
 The judges were impressed by Prior’s story of Shadwick the pony, who is rescued from neglect and sent to live in a racehorse yard, where he struggles to fit in.

 Lucy Prior grew up in the Angus Glens on a self-sufficient small holding and now live on a croft in the North West Highlands with her husband and a supporting cast of various animals.
 Lucy works in agriculture now but before that she taught English in secondary schools in the Glasgow area and worked with young people in social care.
 Her writing experience thus far has been teaching creative writing to her pupils but since leaving teaching she has endeavoured to ‘put her money where her mouth is’ and create her own stories.